krayin/krayin-docs/docs/2.2/introduction/installation.md

 ---

-### ☁️ Method 4 — Shared Hosting
+### ☁️ Method 5 — Shared Hosting

 The steps below describe how to deploy Krayin onto a shared-hosting account &mdash; this is a **deployment scenario**, not a separate install method.
-You can pair it with any of the three methods above (typically Method 1 or Method 2).
+You can pair it with any of the methods above (typically Method 2 or Method 3).

 ##### 1. Download Krayin